Van Dyke Parks: 2010s–2020s

 In 2011, Parks released Arrangements, Vol. 1 through his label Bananastan, a curation of previously released songs he had arranged for other artists in the 1960s.
 The year, he began releasing a series of vinyl singles featuring original songs, archival recordings, cover songs, and re-recordings.
 These tracks were compiled into the album Songs Cycled, released on May 6, 2013, through Bella Union.
 It was followed later in the year with Super Chief: Music for the Silver Screen, an orchestral concept album that compiled music originating from his various television and film scores over the previous decades.

 In January 2013, Parks performed with Haruomi Hosono in Tokyo for the first time in many years.
 That March, he performed at the Adelaide Festival with Daniel Johns and Kimbra.
 In September, he curated a "Best-of" CD for New Orleans pianist Tom McDermott, titled Bamboula.
 On November 22, Parks released a 7-inch single, "I'm History", to mark the 50th anniversary of John F. Kennedy's assassination.

 In 2014, Parks underwent unsuccessful hand surgery, which resulted in his hands freezing after about forty minutes of playing the piano.
 On May 9, 2015, he performed what he described as his "final piano performance" at the Largo nightclub in Los Angeles.
 Guest performers included Gaby Moreno, Joe Henry, Edward Droste of Grizzly Bear, Kimbra, and Grant Geissman.
-Parks expressed plans for future projects involving setting poetry to music, collaborating with a string quartet, and seeking a film project that piqued his interest.

 In 2019, Parks partnered with Moreno on ¡Spangled!, creating orchestral arrangements for traditional songs from South and Central America.
+In the same year he also collaborated with French singer-songwriter Amélie Rousseaux (playing under the name Sofia Bolt) on her album Waves.
+In 2022 they again collaborated on the single All She Wants.

 He arranged four compositions by Mexican poet and harpist Verónica Valerio for their 2021 EP Van Dyke Parks Orchestrates Verónica Valerio: Only in America.
 Additional collaborative work has included contributions as an arranger and instrumentalist for Brian Woodbury's Antipathy & Ideology (2022), Oliver Sim's Hideous Bastard (2022), Tommy McLain's I Ran Down Every Dream (2022), and Wainwright's Folkocracy (2023).